 He was born on 21 September 1411 and became Duke of York when his uncle Edward died in 1415, later inheriting his mother’s brother’s Earldoms of March and Ulster as well.
 In 1437 he married Cecily Neville, ‘proud Cis’, also known as the ‘Rose of Raby’, daughter of Ralph Neville, 1st Earl of Westmorland by his wife Joan Plantagenet, a daughter of John of Gaunt by Catherine Swynford).
 The genetic evidence from Richard III’s bones is that Cecily, Joan and Catherine belonged to the female line genetic haplogroup J1c2c.
 In 1450 he assumed leadership of the Yorkist faction and thus began the Wars of the Roses, fighting against the royal army at the Battle of St Albans in 1455 and taking Henry VI prisoner.
 He was Protector of the Realm from 1455 to 1456.
 He was later attainted in 1459, but when his son Edward, along with the earls of Salisbury and Warwick, seized London in 1460, he returned there and claimed the crown.
 He was not made king, however, for a compromise was reached whereby his attainder was reversed and he was made heir to Henry instead.
 But Henry’s wife Margaret of Anjou raised an army and defeated Richard in battle at Wakefield on 30 December 1460.
 He was buried in Pontefract and his head was out on a spike in York, crowned with a paper crown.
 His son Edward later had him buried (body and head together) at Fortheringay in 1476.
 They had children including:

 - Edward IV (1442-1483).
 Born at Rouen, he grew up at Ludlow Castle, growing to over six feet tall, and had an extraordinarily good memory.
 He fought alongside his father and brother Edmund at the Battle of Wakefield in 1460, surviving the Yorkist defeat there: he eventually triumphed when Parliament declared him king in 1461, and he subsequently defeated his Lancastrian foes at the Battle of Towton in 1461.
 In 1464 Edward married Elizabeth Woodville.
 His marriage alienated many of his supporters, including his brother George and the Earl of Warwick.
 Warwick defeated Edward at the Battle of Banbury in 1469, and made Henry VI king again.
 Edward fled to France to save his life, but he returned and regained his throne in 1471, defeating Warwick at the Battle of Barnet: once Henry VI had died, he was at last secure upon his throne, but he was not immune to Nature: he caught pneumonia during a fishing trip on the Thames and died in 1483, and was buried in St George’s Chapel, Windsor.
 By Elizabeth Woodville, Edward IV had children including (1) Edward V, one of the ‘Princes in the Tower’ allegedly murdered by their uncle Richard III in 1483; (2) Richard, Duke of York, the other ‘Prince in the Tower’ allegedly murdered by Richard III; (3) Elizabeth of York, who was later married to Henry VII once he had gained the crown by killing Richard III in 1485: Elizabeth and Henry were the ancestors of all subsequent kings and queens of England and Great Britain, and of a vast number of other descendants including Boris Johnson and David Cameron.
-Edward IV was also the father of at least two illegitimate children: (a) Arthur Plantagenet, Viscount Lisle (whose descendant George Monk became 1st Duke of Albemarle in return for assisting in the restoration of Charles II) and (b) Grace, of whom virtually nothing is known) and (c) Elizabeth, who married Sir Thomas Lumley and they were ancestors of Carole Goldsmith, the mother of Catherine, the present Duchess of Cambridge.
+Edward IV was also the father of at least two illegitimate children: (a) Arthur Plantagenet, Viscount Lisle (whose descendant George Monk became 1st Duke of Albemarle in return for assisting in the restoration of Charles II) and (b) Grace, of whom virtually nothing is known) and (c) Elizabeth, who married Sir Thomas Lumley and they were ancestors of Carole Goldsmith, the mother of Catherine, Duchess of Cambridge.

 - Edmund Plantagenet, Earl of Rutland, was killed fighting alongside his father at the Battle of Wakefield.